Bachelor of Science

 Email: lawilliams@polk.edu

 A student must first apply to Polk State College and meet all requirements for admission to the College as a baccalaureate student.
 Official transcripts of all completed college work must be submitted to the College.
-There is no separate application for the RN-to-BSN Program.
-The student must provide verification of nursing licensure as a registered nurse.
-The student should submit his or her nursing license to the baccalaureate program advisor, Claudy Fenelon.
+Students must also apply to the RN to BSN program via Etrieve application.
+The student must provide verification of nursing licensure as a registered nurse in the Etrieve application.

 Returning Polk State College Students

 A student who has already taken classes at Polk State must still apply as a returning student to update records and declare the Bachelor of Science in Nursing as the desired program code (V6100) for matriculation.
-There is not a separate application for admission to the RN-to BSN Program.
-Verification of nursing licensure as a registered nurse is required and must be provided to Claudy Fenelon, the baccalaureate program advisor.
+Students must also apply to the RN to BSN program via Etrieve application.
+The student must provide verification of nursing licensure as a registered nurse in the Etrieve application.

 Transfer Students